GLINT

 GREEN

-Listen to/watch the full track here (4 minutes; listen with good sound!):
+Listen to/watch the full track here (4 minutes; listen with good sound!
+The track starts with a delicate jingling of bottle chimes followed by a faint bass drone.):

 "Glint of Green" is an original song for voice and glass bottles, composed and performed by Masa Gibson.
 The text is from the poem "Young Witches" by Marian Thanhouser (1927):